Pilot Mountain, North Carolina

 Wow, is this one fantastic place or what?
 The beauty leaves you breathless.

 Even if heights do not affect or wow you, this is a breathless beauty!
 Every season is equally beautiful from this mountain.

-Known to many as Mount Pilot from the Andy Griffith show, honoring this great mountain that was not only a guide for planes but travelers as far back as civilization, who used this odd deformity to gauge their whereabouts.
+Known to many as Mount Pilot from the Andy Griffith show, honoring this great mountain that was not only a guide for planes but travelers as far back as a civilization, who used this odd deformity to gauge their whereabouts.

 The Moravian I have written about in other historic North Carolina articles were also a part of this area’s past.